franciscojavierarceo/franciscojavierarceo.github.io/content/posts/paradoxes-and-cognitive-biases/paradoxes-and-cognitive-biases.md

 I have decided to explicitly order these in the order I felt is the most important.
-This, too, is likely ridden with bias but I find that this is the order that is most important to me and that I've found the most useful in my life.
+This, too, is likely ridden with bias but I find that this is the order that is most important to me and that I've found the most useful in my personal and professional life.

+## 00. The Double Standard
 ## 01. The Curse of Knowledge
 ## 02. Simpson's Paradox
 ## 03. The Sunk Cost Falacy
-## 04. Bandwagon Effect
+## 04. The Bandwagon Effect
 ## 05. Loss Aversion
 ## 06. The Gambler's Fallacy
 ## 07. Anchoring